top of page

 2. Applicants may submit more than one project proposal, but only one project proposed by the same applicant will be chosen.

-4. Applicants must deliver a finished film to CCCL Film Festival within 9 months after signing a contract.
+4. Applicants must deliver a finished film to CCCL Film Festival no later than October 15, 2026.

 5. Applications must guarantee that no rights of third parties are violated by the material used in the complete film submitted to the festival.
 Applicants have sole responsibility towards third parties in case of disputes over copyright violations.

-7. The grantee must indicate CCCL support by displaying the CCCL logo and other supporters in the end credits of the film and any promotional materials.
+7. The grantee must indicate CCCL support by displaying the CCCL logo in the end credit of the film and any promotional materials.

-8. CCCL may give advice to grantees who want to submit their films to festivals and screening events.
+8. CCCL may give advice for grantees who want to submit their films to festivals and screening events.
 A submission fee may be covered by CCCL on a case-by-case basis.

 9. CCCL reserves the right to revise, alter or otherwise change any information or rules announced here or elsewhere without prior notice.